-Long-term results of patients who were applied laparoscopic adjustable gastric banding
+Long-term results of the patients who were applied laparoscopic adjustable gastric banding

 Sabri Özden , Barış Saylam , Fatih Mehmet Avşar

-Objectives: The most effective treatment step in morbid obesity is surgical treatment.
-The purpose of the present study was to investigate the long-term follow-up results and success rates in patients who were applied laparoscopic adjustable gastric band.
+Objective: The most effective treatment step in morbid obesity is surgical treatment.
+The purpose of the present study was to investigate the long-term follow-up results and success rates in laparoscopic adjustable gastric banding.

-Material and Methods: The change in body mass index, percentage of excess weight loss, comorbidities, and resulting complications were investigated in 220 patients who were morbidly obese who were applied laparoscopic adjustable gastric band between April 2006 and February 2012 throughout the 6-year follow-up period.
+Material and Methods: The change in body mass index, percentage of excess weight loss, comorbidities, and resulting complications were investigated in 220 patients who were morbidly obese and applied laparoscopic adjustable gastric band between April 2006 and February 2012, throughout the 6-year follow-up period.
 Forty-six patients who did not show up for their routine follow-ups were excluded from the study.

 Conclusion: When improved patient compliance and careful and close patient follow-up are provided in the early stages of laparoscopic adjustable gastric band application, it may be possible to reach percentage of excess weight loss results that would be the nearest to those achieved by gastric bypass or sleeve gastrectomy methods.
 However, high complication rates and necessity to perform other bariatric surgical procedures in the majority of the patients in the long-term follow-up suggest that the laparoscopic adjustable gastric band operation is not the first choice in bariatric surgery.